JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/credits/_index.md

 Thanks to [Code Lutin](https://www.codelutin.com/) and [Rétribution Copie Publique](https://copiepublique.fr/) for the financial support.

 Thanks to [NlNet](https://nlnet.nl/) and the [NGI0 Entrust fund](https://nlnet.nl/entrust/) for the financial support.

+Thanks to [Octopuce](https://www.octopuce.fr/) for the financial support.

+And thanks to all individual contributors who have made a donation via my [liberapay page](https://liberapay.com/JohnLivingston/).